 With regard to the challenge of scalable data propagation protocols, we think that research opportunities encompass not only the exploitation of gossip-based protocols [56], but also the adoption of publish/subscribe abstractions [63] in order to decouple the decision process from the reconfiguration.
 The fundamental issue here is the definition of a communication substrate that can accommodate the propagation of decisions with relaxed properties, inspired by Delay Tolerant Networks (DTN), in order to reach weakly connected software instances.
 We believe that the adoption of asynchronous communication protocols can provide the sustainable foundations for addressing various execution environments including harsh environments, such as developing countries, which suffer from a partial connectivity to the network.
-Additionally, we are interested in developing the principle of social networks of applications in order to seamlessly group and organize software instances according to their similarities and acquaintances.
-The underlying idea is that grouping application instances can contribute to the identification of optimization profiles not only contributing to the monitoring layer, but also interested in similar reconfigurations.
-Social networks of applications can contribute to the anticipation of reconfigurations by exploiting the symptoms of similar applications to improve the performance of others before that problems actually happen.
+Additionally, we are interested in developing the principle of social networks of applications in order to seamlessly group and organize software instances can contribute to the identification of optimization profiles not only contributing to the monitoring layer, but also interested in similar reconfigurations.
+Social networks of applications can contribute to the anticipation of optimization profiles not only contributing to the monitoring layer, but also interested in similar reconfigurations.
+Social networks of applications can contribute to the anticipation of profiles not only contributions to improve the performance of others before that problems actually happen.